pomm.el

 Run M-x pomm-third-time to open the transient buffer for the Third Time technique.

-Essentially, the techique is designed aroud the formula:
+Essentially, the technique is designed around the formula:

 Time of break = 1/3 x Time of work.